The first self-amending cryptographic ledger

 Tezos is a distributed consensus platform with meta-consensus capability.
 Tezos not only comes to consensus about state, like BTC or ETH.
 It also comes to consensus about how the protocol and the nodes should adapt and upgrade

 One of the biggest and most under-addressed risks in blockchain protocols is that without a governance system and a mechanism to reach consensus on changes, they will either stagnate or veer off.

 Tezos has been in active development since summer 2014, when we suggested that cryptographic ledgers suffered from a critical governance problem.
 Our predictions were sadly born out with the Bitcoin blocksize blunder, and in the attempted bailout of the DAO by the Ethereum foundation.
 Cryptographic-ledgers need governance by consensus, not by roundtable.

 Tezos is currently undergoing testing and bug fixes to move out of its prototype phase.
-We hope to release the alpha in summer 2016.
+We are scheduling to release our alpha net in fall 2016.

 Tezos' unique smart contract language has full formal specification.

 This makes Tezos contracts candidates for formal verification, a process which mathematically guarantees the correctness of the code.
 Such a step is critical given the potentially large amounts at stakes in financial agreements.